-- Whether or not the trustee is actually releasing it, and - Regardless of any limitations on the use of the funds that may be contained in the MQT or SLD.

-a.
-Principal

-- (1) Any amount distributed from the principal of the MQT or SLD to the individual or spouse, or to another person or entity on behalf of that individual is available property. - (2) The maximum amount from the principal that the trustee may distribute to the individual or spouse, or to another person or entity on behalf of that individual, if the trustee were to exercise full discretion under the terms of the MQT or SLD, but which is not distributed, is available property. - (3) Any amount of trust principal that the trustee has no discretion to release to the individual or spouse, or to another person or entity on behalf of that individual, shall be considered transferred property as of the date the trust was established or the date disbursement is discontinued b.
-Income

-- (1) Any amount distributed from the income of the MQT or SLD to the individual or spouse, or to another person or entity on behalf of that individual, is treated as available income and is subject to treatment under Article 10. - (2) The maximum amount that the trustee may distribute to the individual or spouse, or to another person or entity on behalf of that individual, from trust income, if the trustee were to exercise full discretion under the terms of the MQT, but which is not distributed, is determined in accordance with (A) or (B) below.
+- ✓ Whether or not the trustee is actually releasing it, and - Regardless of any limitations on the use of the funds that may be contained in the MQT or SLD. - a.
+Principal - (1) Any amount distributed from the principal of the MQT or SLD to the individual or spouse, or to another person or entity on behalf of that individual is available property (pursuant to Section 50402 (b)-(f) except that subsection (e) does not apply to annuities purchased on or after August 11, 1993). - (2) The maximum amount from the principal that the trustee may distribute to the individual or spouse, or to another person or entity on behalf of that individual, if the trustee were to exercise full discretion under the terms of the MQT or SLD, but which is not distributed, is available property (pursuant to Section 50402 (b)-(f) except that subsection (e) does not apply to annuities purchased on or after August 11, 1993). - (3) Any amount of trust principal that the trustee has no discretion to release to the individual or spouse, or to another person or entity on behalf of that individual, shall be considered transferred property as of the date the trust was established or the date disbursement is discontinued. - b.
+Income - (1) Any amount distributed from the income of the MQT or SLD to the individual or spouse, or to another person or entity on behalf of that individual, is treated as available income and is subject to treatment under Article 10. - (2) The maximum amount that the trustee may distribute to the individual or spouse, or to another person or entity on behalf of that individual, from trust income, if the trustee were to exercise full discretion under the terms of the MQT, but which is not distributed, is determined in accordance with (A) or (B) below.